YottaDB/YDBDoc/MessageRecovery/errors.rst

 BINHDR, gggg Date: dddd TIME: tttt Extract Region Characteristics rrrr Blk Size: xxxx Rec Size: yyyy Key Size: kkkk

-MUPIP Information: This message displays header information for a binary format file. gggg is the global loaded. dddd is the date on which the region was extracted. tttt is the time when the region was extracted. rrrr is the region that contains the global. xxxx is the block size specified for the region. yyyy is the record size specified for the block. kkkk is the key size specified for the record.
+MUPIP Information: This message displays header information for a binary format file. gggg is the loaded global. dddd is the date on which the region was extracted. tttt is the time when the region was extracted. rrrr is the region that contains the global. xxxx is the block size specified for the region. yyyy is the record size specified for the block. kkkk is the key size specified for the record.

 Action: -